 Some of my favorite sightseeing spots and activities in Budva are:

 - Old Town with its church square, Citadel, door to the sea, museum, and beach cafe

 - A wall around the old town.
-If you don’t want to walk along the streets of the old city, you can walk along its perimeter along the walls, looking down at the courtyards, yachts and the sea
+If you don’t want to walk along the streets of the old city, then walk along its perimeter along the walls, looking down at the courtyards, yachts, and the sea

 - Mogren Beach